edgio-docs/edgio-docs/guides/open_edge/index.md

 2. Click the **+ new** button at the top of the page.

-3. For extensive information on creating users, please see `Managing Users` in the Control User Guide.
+3. For extensive information on creating users, please see `Managing Users` in the [Control Portal User Guide](https://support.limelight.com/public/en/Default.htm#Control/Control%20Portal%20-%20User%20Guide/User%20Guide%20Pages/Control%20Portal%20User%20Guide.htm?TocPath=Control%257CUser%2520Guide%257C_____0).

 ## FAQs
 |  Question |  Response |